liferay/liferay-docs/develop/tutorials/articles/message-bus/message-bus-system.markdown

 You can control your *Message Types* by using either the `Message` or `JSONObject` class.
 Liferay core services are typically serialized and deserialized in JSON.
-Both types of message classes are used in the following tutorials.
-The following tutorials also show you how to implement both synchronous and asynchronous messaging.
+Both types of message classes are used in the following tutorials to show you how to implement both synchronous and asynchronous messaging.

 ## Next Steps